-Can’t imagine not seeing your S.O. before you walk down the aisle?
+Can’t imagine not seeing your significant other before you walk down the aisle?
 A first look might be for you.
 This moment, which happens before the ceremony, is a chance for you to reveal your big-day looks and spend time together before you’re surrounded by family and friends.
-It’s also a great way to squeeze in some photos before the ceremony—freeing you up for cocktail hour later!
+It’s also a great way to squeeze in some photos before the ceremony—freeing you up for cocktail hour later.

 If you’re looking to make a major statement, a flower wall is a good place to start.
 These dramatic installations of florals and greenery are exactly what they sound like: Walls of flowers!
 A flower wall makes for a stunning ceremony backdrop, a creative way to display escort cards, a gorgeous photo booth, or an eye-catching backdrop for the band.

 This sugary dough is used to give cakes a smooth and sleek exterior, whether it’s the finished look or a canvas for hand-painted details or a cascade of flowers.
 Fondant can be dyed, marbled, molded, and sculpted to take your wedding cake to the next level.
 Fondant is edible, however many prefer to remove it before serving slices to guests as it can be very sweet and a little gummy.